-What do higher rates mean for your supply chain?
+What do higher interest rates mean for your business’s supply chain?
 Quite a lot, actually.
-Read this blog to find out how your supply chain could be affected by further hikes.
+Read on to find out how your supply chain could be affected by further hikes.

 After many years of low interest rates following the financial crisis, rates are finally on the way up.
-The U.S. saw three hikes in 2017; the Fed increased rates again in March and two more increases are expected this year.
-In the UK, meanwhile, the Bank of England increased rates to 0.5% in November – the first increase in a decade.
+The U.S. saw three hikes in 2017 while, in the UK, the Bank of England increased rates to 0.5% in November 2017 – the first increase in a decade.

-Higher interest rates may come as a welcome development where investments are concerned – but how could your supply chain be affected by further hikes?
+Higher interest rates may come as a welcome development where investments are concerned – but how do interest rates affect business supply chains?
 The short answer: it depends.
 For large, cash-rich companies, higher interest rates may reflect a more supportive economic environment and the opportunity to grow their businesses.
 But for smaller suppliers, the combination of increased customer demand and a higher cost of funding could spell trouble.
-Let’s explore this in more detail.

-As we have seen with the recent hikes, higher rates can be a sign of robust economic activity and solid forecasts for the year ahead.
+In a nutshell, higher interest rates mean that lending is discouraged, and saving is encouraged.
+As we have seen with the recent interest rate hikes, higher rates can be a sign of robust economic activity and solid forecasts for the year ahead.
 In this environment, larger companies are more likely to be focusing on growing their businesses and tapping into increased customer demand.

 Implications for suppliers

 This brings us back to interest rates.
 For smaller suppliers, securing the necessary finance can be more problematic in a higher rate environment.
-It’s therefore important to consider how your suppliers could be affected by rising interest rates, and what the knock-on effect could be for your business:
+It’s therefore important to consider how your suppliers, and indeed the whole supply chain, could be affected by rising interest rates, and what the knock-on effect could be for your business.
+Some possible effects of higher interest rates on the supply chain include:

 As rates increase, smaller suppliers are likely to experience a higher cost of capital.
 They may also find that traditional lenders have less finance available in a rising interest rate market.